Jennifer-Brigman/CommentScraper/README.rst

 Introduction
 ===================

 Welcome to the Comment Scraper project.
-The aim of the project is to provide web scraping for supported news websites.
-Given a set of topics such as 'climate change' and 'the environment', the web scraper will find related articles from supported news websites and scrape both the content of articles and comments about these articles and output these articles in various formats.
+The aim of this project is to provide web scraping for supported news websites.
+When Comment Scraper is given a set of topics such as 'climate change' and 'the environment', it will find related articles from supported news websites and scrape both the content of articles and comments about these articles and output these articles in various formats.

 To run the project please be sure to check the 'Requirements.txt' file for project dependencies.